 - 34. The inquiry will commence once this instrument comes into force and it may begin considering evidence from 3 January 2019.
 In its first phase, prior to its interim report in 2020, the inquiry will give particular (but not exclusive) consideration to abuse in State care. - 35.
 The inquiry is to provide an interim report on its work, in writing, by 28 December 2020.
-The interim report will be presented in two parts: - 35.1 a substantive interim report, including,- - a substantive progress report on the inquiry's work to date on direct and indirect State care and care in faith-based institutions.
+The interim report will be presented in two parts: - 35.1 a substantive interim report, including,- - (a) a substantive progress report on the inquiry's work to date on direct and indirect State care and care in faith-based institutions.
 This may include the key themes or common issues arising in the experiences shared by victims/survivors in the first phase: - (b) an analysis of the size of the cohorts for direct and indirect State care and care in faith-based institutions: - (c) any interim findings and recommendations on the matters in clauses 31 and 32 that could or should be made at an early stage, for the Government's consideration; and - 35.2 an administrative interim report, including- - (a) an analysis of the likely workload to complete the next phase of the inquiry, taking into account cohort sizes: - (b) a detailed assessment of any additional budget required to complete the next phase of the inquiry. - 36.
 The substantive interim report (see clause 35.1) is to be presented by the inquiry in writing to the Governor-General, who will provide the report to the appropriate Minister.
 As soon as practicable after receiving the report, the Minister will table the report in the House of Representatives.
 Once tabled, the inquiry may also publish the substantive interim report on its website. - 37.
 The administrative interim report (see clause 35.2) is to be presented by the inquiry in writing to the appropriate Minister.
 As soon as practicable after receiving the report, the Minister will report to Cabinet to consider any revision to the inquiry's budget and any other matters as appropriate.
-The administrative interim report will not be tabled in Parliament, but may be released by the Minister. - 38.
-In addition to the two-part interim report referred to in clauses 35 to 37, the inquiry may issue a further interim report, or reports.
-In these reports, the inquiry may also issue interim findings and recommendations.
-The process for tabling interim reports, and their later publication, will follow the same process as for the substantive interim report (see clause 36).
-Any further interim reports issued under this clause will also be issued in writing and to the Governor-General.
+The administrative interim report will not be tabled in Parliament, but may be released by the Minister.

+- 37A.
+In addition to the two-part interim report referred to in clauses 35 to 37, the inquiry is to provide- - (a) recommendations on redress processes; and - (b) an interim report on redress processes.